rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 rewards <- vector(length = nTrials)
 ```

 In our trial loop, we now add code that gets a reward based on the choice we made, and stores it in the `rewards` vector.
 Then, we update our Q-value for the arm that we chose based on this reward.
+We'll also save these Q-values in a matrix so we can visualize the Q-values afterwards.

 ``` R
   #given bandit arm choice, get reward outcome (based on armProbabilities)